2022 FIFA World Cup: Schedule

 FIFA confirmed the group stage venue and kick-off times on 1 April 2022, following the draw.
-On 11 August, it was confirmed that Qatar vs Ecuador had been brought forward one day, now becoming the tournament's opening match, while Senegal vs Netherlands, which would have opened the tournament under the original schedule, had been reallocated to the freed-up timeslot.

 Prize money

 In April 2022, FIFA announced the prizes for all participating nations.
 Each qualified team received $1.5 million before the competition to cover preparation costs with each team receiving at least $9 million in prize money.
 This edition's total prize pool was $440 million, $40 million greater than the prize pool of the previous tournament.

 Rule changes

 The tournament featured new substitution rules whereby teams could make up to five substitutions in normal time, and an additional substitution in extra time.
 In addition, it was the first World Cup to feature concussion substitutions, whereby each team was permitted to use a maximum of one concussion substitute during a match.
 A concussion substitution did not count towards a team's quota of regular substitutions.
 Iranian goalkeeper Alireza Beiranvand suffered a concussion in his country's opening match against England and was replaced by Hossein Hosseini.
 This was the first use of a dedicated concussion substitute during a World Cup.